specmesh/getting-started-apachekafka/README.md

 # Introduction

-This guide provides the simplest way to understand how to get started with SpecMesh (think HelloWorld or Hello SpecMesh!).
-It will guide you through the process of writing a spec file (also known as a SpecMesh app, or Data Product).
-You will also learn how to provision, write data into the spec topics, and check storage and production metrics
+This guide provides the simplest way to understand how to get started with SpecMesh - think of it as your HelloWorld or Hello SpecMesh!
+It will guide you through the process of writing a spec file, also known as a SpecMesh app, or a Data Product.
+You'll learn how to drive SpecMesh using the CLI commands to `provision` your app, write data into the spec topics, and check `storage` and `consumption` metrics for building chargeback.

 ## Requirements
 - Access to a Apache Kafka Cluster (without security enabled)